- by Daniel

 While also flushes away any trapped waste and toxins that may be causing inflammation.

-So a nice gift to help someone do this with the minimum of effort is to get them a Zyllion Shiatsu Pillow Massager.
+So a nice gift to help someone do this with the minimum of effort is to get them the Synca Wellness i-Puffy Massage Cushion.

-And you can just pop it behind yourr lower back as you sit on a chair and let it work it's magic.
+So, it's great for popping behind your lower back as you sit on a chair and letting it work it's magic.

 iReliev TENS & EMS Combo Unit

 Another good option to relieve muscle pain and tension once you are a few weeks into your recovery is with a TENS unit.